-Olympic champion Sandra Perkovic, reigning at home in Zagreb (Cropix) © Copyright
+Olympic champion Sandra Perkovic, reigning at home (Cropix) © Copyright

 One of those records fell early before a near-capacity crowd at the Sportpark Mladost courtesy of hometown girl Sandra Perkovic, whose London triumph in the Discus Throw was the first-ever track and field Olympic gold for Croatia.
 Her homecoming performance, five days after she captured the Samsung Diamond League's Diamond Race Trophy in the event, was a 65.79m effort which broke the meeting record she set two years ago.